andrey-yurzanov/mini-tree-react/README.md

   ```

   ### Base styles
   Below you can see base description of `mini-tree-react` styles.
 Use this description to simplify styling.
-Also you can find this description in file: `mini-tree-react.css`.
+Also you can find this description in file: `mini-tree-react.css`, it is can be load via `css-loader` and `style-loader`, more information on `https://webpack.js.org/loaders/css-loader/`.
   ```css
   .mini-tree {
     padding: 0;